kursawe/hesdynamics/README.md

 # Welcome to the Hesdynamics repository

 This repository can be used to simulate gene expression dynamics of self-repressing genes.
-It includes optimized code for

-* deterministic delay differential equations
-* stochastic delay differential equations
-* parameter inference through Approximate Bayesian Computation
-* Further analysis of the model behaviour through
-    * bifurcation analysis
-    * power spectrum analysis
+It includes optimized code for deterministic and stochastic delay differential equations to describe gene expression oscillations, as well as code for parameter inference on these models through Approximate Bayesian Computation.
+It also contains some further model analysis methods, including bifurcation and power spectrum analysis.

 This repository contains supplementary material for the papers
 * Quantitative single-cell live imaging links HES5 dynamics with cell-state and fate in murine neurogenesis,